-- 4 yams/sweet potatoes (thoroughly washed, don't peel)
+- 4 whole sweet potatoes or yams (thoroughly washed, don't peel)

 - 4 oz vegan cream cheese

-- 1 Tbsp + 1 tsp coarse sea salt
+- 1 tablespoon + 1 tsp coarse salt

-- 1/8 tsp nutmeg + a pinch on the side
+- ⅛ teaspoon nutmeg plus a pinch on the side

-- 4 slices vegan cheese, cut into strips (optional – we use Chao by Field Roast)
+- 4 slices vegan cheese, cut into strips (optional)

 - Preheat oven to 375º

 - Pierce yams all over with a fork.
-Using 1 Tbsp of sea salt, thoroughly rub into skins of yams.
+Using 1 tablespoon of sea salt, thoroughly rub into skins of yams.
 Place whole yams onto a parchment lined baking sheet.